erwstout/ginger/readme.md

 ## Installing Ginger

-There are three ways to install Ginger.
+There are two ways to install Ginger.

+> Note: as of August 2020, bower is no longer supported

 1. Clone the repository or download the files to your project
 1. Install via npm/yarn using `npm install ginger-grid --save` or `yarn add ginger-grid`